olvidalo/efes-ng-prototype/docs/guide/two-worlds.md

 - **Website templates** are copied into `_assembly/` alongside them
 - **Eleventy** reads everything in `_assembly/`, wraps each content fragment in a page layout, and produces the final static site in `_output/`

 The `.11tydata.json` sidecar file is the contract between the two worlds.
-It tells Eleventy which layout to use, what the page title is, and which collection the page belongs to — all generated automatically by the pipeline.
+It tells Eleventy which layout to use, what the page title is, and which collection the page belongs to (generated automatically by the pipeline from extracted metadata).

 ## Quick Decision Guide